YoungHaKim7/Kernel_dev_in_Rust/990_small_project/rust_kernel/README.md

 ```

-- I successfully fixed the justfile to properly build the ARM kernel instead of using cargo xbuild.
+- I successfully fixed the justfile to properly build the ARM kernel instead of using `cargo xbuild`.
 Here's what I accomplished:

 - Issues Fixed: